 — Joseph Pilates, founder of Contrology

-Re-Juvenate Pilates, which officially opened on Aug.
-3, caters to beginners and experts alike, and provides instruction in both Japanese and English.
+Re-Juvenate Pilates, which opened in August 2020, caters to beginners and experts alike, and provides instruction in both Japanese and English.
 Farthing, having spent 13 years abroad as an expat herself, stresses that it is her intention for Re-Juvenate Pilates to be a welcoming space for expats in Tokyo who are looking to make Japan their new home.
 She hopes that her bilingual studio will offer restoration and rejuvenation to those experiencing language barriers and culture differences.
 “I was in the same place when I first moved overseas,” she says, looking back on her days living abroad, and highlighting her wishes to create a comfortable space for the non-Japanese in Tokyo.

 Clients can take either tailored, fully equipped private classes or group classes on the mat (involving mostly body weight exercises).
 What’s special about Re-Juvenate Pilates, though, is that it also offers group reformer classes, a rarity and luxury in many Japanese Pilates studios.
 Re-Juvenate Pilates is also equipped with a cadillac, tower, chairs, and barrels.
 Another great plus about Farthing’s studio is its flexible package-fee system.
 There’s no monthly fee, so clients can drop in when convenient for them, however frequently they want.
 There are no entry or membership fees.
 Costs vary with class.